 Crip in a windmill

-Windmill technology was discovered during the Crusades in the Orient.
-It became known in Europe at the end of the XIIIth century.
-In this crib Jesus, Mary and Joseph find shelter in the middle of the mill hill.
+Windmill technology was discovered during the Crusades in the Orient and emerged in Europe at the end of the XIIIth century.
+In this crib Jesus, Mary and Joseph find shelter in the middle of a mill hill.
 It is a symbolic place because the name of the town of Bethlehem means House of Bread.
-It is easy to make a connection between the grain (the fruit of the grain that is processed into bread), the host (the body of Christ) and Jesus (the bread of the world).
+It is easy to make a connection between the grain (the fruit of the cereal that is processed into bread), the host (the body of Christ) and Jesus (the bread of the world).

 Windmill made in the crib school, background decoration painted by Geissendorf.

 Figures and robes from the studio LANG in Oberammergau (D)